jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 If you want to update your packages, you can run `devbox update`.
 This command will update all your pinned packages to the newest compatible version in the Devbox index.

 ### Using the Latest Version of a Package
+If you do not include a version string, Devbox will default to using the latest available version of a package in the Nixpkgs commit pinned in your `devbox.json`.

-To ensure you use the latest available package, you can run `devbox add <pkg>` without including a version string or adding `package_name@latest` to the package list in your devbox.json.
-For example, to use the latest version of `ripgrep,` run `devbox add ripgrep` or add `ripgrep@latest` to your devbox.json.
+To ensure you use the latest available package, you can run `devbox add <pkg>@latest` or adding `package@latest` to the package list in your devbox.json.
+For example, to use the latest version of `ripgrep,` run `devbox add ripgrep@latest` or add `ripgrep@latest` to your devbox.json.

 Whenever you run `devbox update`, your package will be updated to the latest version available in our index.